sibiraj-s/ngx-tiptap/README.md

 yarn add ngx-tiptap
 ```

+> [!NOTE]
-**Note**: This package just provides the bindings for angular.
+> This package just provides the bindings for angular.
 For configuring/customizing the editor, refer [tiptap's official documentation](https://www.tiptap.dev/).

 For any issues with the editor.
 You may need to open the issue on [tiptap's repository](https://github.com/ueberdosis/tiptap/issues)